-Collecting the measurements for your compression socks is fairly simple.
-Follow the guidelines below to get the most accurate sizing for your compression socks.
+Collecting measurements are fairly simple.
+Follow the guidelines below to get the most accurate sizing for yours.

 Ask for Help

 The best way to get proper measurements for your compression socks is to seek professional assistance.
-Many durable medical equipment stores will have staff on hand who are trained in how to measure for compression stockings.
+Many durable medical equipment stores will have staff on hand who are trained in how to measure these kinds of stockings.
 Additionally, for persons whose mobility is limited, the staff are able to help measure difficult to reach places.

 Not everybody has easy access to professional fitting, however, and most fitters will not be happy to send their sizing information out of the store.
-For people who order compression socks online, knowing how to size compression socks becomes vital.
+For people who order pressure socks online, knowing how to size them becomes vital.
 Then you can guide a friend or family member as they help you with measurements.

 Measure the Ankle First

 Most measurements have to work from the outside in.
 With socks, this means beginning from the ankle and moving up the leg.
 This makes sense since the ankle is the focus of compression.